When Will Shiba Inu Hit Robinhood? | Benzinga

 “If you have your money currently in a cryptocurrency and you wait longer than a year then you no longer have to pay that super high tax rate,” Wallace said.

-Should Wallace’s theory be correct, it is plausible to assume that Robinhood will only consider adding new coins to its wallets post the rollout next year.
+Should Wallace’s theory be correct, it is plausible to assume that Robinhood will only consider adding new coins post the rollout next year.

 It's worth noting that Robinhood offers just a select number of cryptocurrencies on its platform — Bitcoin, Ethereum, Dogecoin, Bitcoin Cash, Ethereum Classic and Litecoin — and the company hasn't made clear any plans to add other cryptocurrencies to the list in the near future.